Parks & ReservesBack

 Burdekin Weir Park

 The Burdekin Weir is the source of our Region's liquid gold - water!
 The Weir park is located approximately 17 kilometres from Charters Towers and the City's water supply is pumped from the Weir to the iconic reservoir on Towers Hill.
 There is a large picnic area with barbeque facilities (wood fired), children's play facilities and public toilets.
 The park is open 24 hours however no camping is allowed.
-There is no disabled facilities available.
-Dogs on leash are allowed in some areas.
+Disabled facilities aren't available and dogs on leash are allowed in some areas.

 Dave Chapman Park (Boat Ramp) & Weir Recreation and Ski Park

 If you turn left before entering the Burdekin Weir Park and travel approximately 1 kilometre, you will reach Dave Chapman Park.
 The boat ramp provides easy access to enjoy a spot of fishing.
-Fish species include Sooty Grunter, Dew (Cat) Fish, Sleepy Code, Barramundi and Small Mouthed Grunter.
+Fish species include Sooty Grunter, Dew (Cat) Fish, Sleepy Cod, Barramundi and Small Mouthed Grunter.
 It is also a well known location for birdwatching, with cormorants, pelicans, ducks and darters often spotted.
 Disabled facilities are available.
 Dogs on leash are allowed.